 Traditionally women were raised to be mothers and home keepers.
 At a young age girls will help their mothers cook and prepare meals along with cleaning the house.
 Whilst the men go out to work.
 Breakfast and dinner consists of roti which is an Indian flat bread, most commonly served with a vegetable curry known as sabji.
 The sikh religion do not consume meat or eggs as they do not believe in taking another's life, hence why you will most likely find lentils or pea and potato curry on the menu.

 Whilst the women are socialising, they tend to prepare all the vegetables for that nights dinner.
 Vegetables are also in abundance being the agricultural state of India and affordable at only a few rupees per kilo.
 However for some locals this can be all that they can afford to feed their family, which is another reason why sabji is so popular.
 They can easily walk to the local market stall to buy ingredients fresh each day or for those who live on a farm they simply pick their own fresh crops daily.

 In Punjab you will even find that elderly women will continue to help their daughter or daughter in law with keeping the home.
-Women can live well into their nineties and beyond.
-I actually had the pleasure of meeting a relative who made it to 110 and is still going strong.
-Her secret was having a simple life and enjoying the simple pleasures.
+It is not uncommon to find that many elderly women can live to ninety years of age and beyond.
+I actually had the pleasure of meeting a relative who made it to 110 and was still going strong.
+She said that the secret to longevity was living a simple life and enjoying the small pleasures.

-Whilst some might say the life for a woman in Punjab is relatively relaxed there also is not much opportunity should she choose to be career focused.
-However society's traditional attitude towards the woman's role in the household is slightly changing with the younger generation.
-Although this still depends on your upbringing and family status along with where you reside.
-Particularly since the more rural you live the less open minded some people are.
+Whilst some might say the life for a woman in Punjab is relatively relaxed, there also is not much opportunity should she choose to be career focused.
+However society's traditional attitude towards the woman's role in the household is changing slowly with the younger generation.
+Although this still depends on your family demographics.

 Do you know any hardworking Punjabi Women?